dashbird/site/content/knowledge-base/aws-lambda/aws-lambda-with-python.md

 ```

 We start by setting a logging object.
-It is important to log all relevant information, so that the development team has visibility over the execution and is able to debug issues, if needed.
+It is important to log all relevant information, so that the development team has visibility over the Lambda execution and is able to debug issues, if needed[^8].
 For more information on logging and Lambda errors, check our [dedicated pages](/knowledge-base/logging/lambda-invocation-function-and-runtime-errors/?utm_source=dashbird-site&utm_medium=article&utm_campaign=knowledge-base&utm_content=aws-lambda).

 Our `lambda_handler` sets a default response dictionary containing: